Argonne-National-Laboratory/meg-server/README.md

     ansible-galaxy install -r requirements.yml

 ### Setup Ansible Targets
-Change prod.inv targets for your server
+Change prod.inv targets for your server.
 Generate ssh keys and add them to your target server

 ### Install MEG
 Replace with your preferred database password, GCM API key, and Sendgrid API key.